Comment les Vers à Soie Produisent la Soie

 However, solutions exist for more sustainable production:

-• Choose varieties of mulberry that use less water.
+• Choose mulberry varieties that use less water.

 • Modernize breeding techniques to reduce energy consumption.